 Already, more than 16,000 people have signed up to take part either individually or as part of a work team: nearly 2,500 workplaces are also registered.
 Anyone who rides goes in the draw for some amazing prizes.

-Alongside the Bike More O’Meter, this year we’ve introduced a “Make your A to B car-free” badge, which riders receive once they’ve logged four rides for transport.
-Participants will also go into the draw for a $1000 voucher from their local bike shop.
+Alongside the Bike More O’Meter, you can earn your “Make your A to B car-free” badge, which riders receive once they’ve logged four rides for transport.

 We're pedalling the talk